coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [interact_whirlpool](#interact_whirlpool)

 ### Description
 Handles interaction with whirlpools.
 If Mario gets caught in a whirlpool, he's pulled toward it, resulting in a unique "caught" action.
-Useful for underwater hazards that trap Mario and create more challenging underwater navigation
+Useful for hazards that trap Mario like whirlpools

 ### Lua Example
 `local integerValue = interact_whirlpool(m, interactType, o)`